Eurex-Clearing-Messaging-Interfaces/Java-Code-Examples/README.md

 # Integration tests

-The project is using Travis-CI and Circle CI to run its own integration tests.
+The project is using Circle CI to run its own integration tests.
 The tests are executed against Docker images which contain the AMQP broker with configuration corresponding to Eurex Clearing FIXML Interface.
-The details of the integration tests can be found in the .travis.yml and circle.yml files.
+The details of the integration tests can be found in the .circleci/config.yml file.

 # Documentation